In today’s food blogging landscape, SEO is really important. Solid SEO can be the difference between a blog that survives and a blog that thrives.

 But this begs the question – what about all the recipes that were made years ago that don’t have all this information?
 Or the posts that you just didn’t bother filling out all the fields?

 How do you know which recipes need to be reexamined for SEO?
-How do you know which recipes have optimized rich cards?
+How do you know which recipes have optimized rich results?

 This question recently came up from a customer, so I thought I’d write out a solution here.
 There are two ways to go about this.
 The first is using a tool built by Google for keeping track of your Structured Data, and the second is a more manual site-wide audit.